OPEnSLab-OSU/Loom/Loom_Workshop/README.md

 7. Plug in batteries to the devices

 If everything is in order and the steps were followed correctly, the devices should start appearing in the 'Channel Manager', some may be slower than others.

+## Templates

+The workshop provides a variety of templates (i.e. starter DataProcessor files) with tailored focuses, such as:

+- Sensors
+- Actuators
+- Mapping device input to another device output

+The templates may have multiple levels of completion, so that they might be used as fully functional systems, or as guides to setting up a complete system.